chafey/dicom-parser-rs/DESIGN.md

   a generic parameter T to ValueParser.

 * Handler trait provides a callback interface for the parser to notify the consumer/user of what has been parsed.
-Users of this library can use a provided concrete Handler implementation or create their own.
-  The CancelProvider
+Complex processing logic can be broken up into multiple Handler implementations which can be chained together (see the included CancelHandler for an example of this)

 ## Words of Wisdom